Panasonic G9 vs GX80

-The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in November 2017 and April 2016.
+The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in November 2017 and April 2016.
 Both the G9 and the GX80 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G9 has a resolution of 20.2 megapixel, whereas the GX80 provides 15.8 MP.
+The G9 has a resolution of 20.2 megapixels, whereas the GX80 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (35 percent) than the Panasonic G9.
 Moreover, the GX80 is substantially lighter (35 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the G9 gets 400 shots out of its DMW-BLF19 battery, while the GX80 can take 290 images on a single charge of its DMW-BLG10 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.